Crisdj123/cs-portfolio/README.md

-# Cristian's CS Portfolio
+# Cristian Jimenez - Computer Science & Data Portfolio
 Welcome!
-This a collection of my personal and team projects showing my skills in game development, AI, and Python.

-## 📌 About Me
+This portfolio highlights my work as a Computer Science student at Georgia Tech, with a focus on data analytics and data engineering.

-I'm a **Computer Science major** at Kennesaw State University, focused on game development and artificial intelligence.
+## About Me

-I'm preparing to transfer to Georgia Tech, and this portfolio reflects both my growth and passion for building things I love.
+My background in computer science gives me a strong foundation in problem-solving and logic, which I apply to data-focused work such as querying, organizing datasets, and using data to support better decisions.

-## 📦 Projects:
+## Projects:
 ### Checkers AI (Python + TensorFlow)
 A two-player Checkers game where the user plays against an AI powered by a trained TensorFlow model.
 Includes king promotion, jump logic, and ASCII board rendering. [→ View project folder](./checkers-ai-tensorflow)